 If you want to manage only a few EAPs, choose Standalone Mode.
-In Standalone Mode, you can singly configure and monitor your EAPs via Omada APP or a web browser, and each EAP has its own management page.
+In Standalone Mode, you can singly configure and monitor your EAPs via Omada app or a web browser, and each EAP has its own management page.

-This chapter introduces how to start configuring the EAP in Standalone Mode.
+This guide introduces how to quickly set up the EAP in Standalone Mode.

 - Standalone Mode is inaccessible while the EAP is managed by a controller.
-To turn the EAP back to Standalone Mode, you can forget the EAP on the controller or reset the EAP. - To make your EAPs discovered by the controller, you need to configure 5.2 Controller Settings in certain scenarios.
+To turn the EAP back to Standalone Mode, you can forget the EAP on the controller or reset the EAP. - To make your EAPs discovered by the controller, you need to configure 7.2 Configure Controller Settings in certain scenarios.